-The monkey brain is the control center for our survival, self-preservation and social instincts.
-This aspect of our brain is like the RAM memory of a computer.
+The monkey brain is the control center for our survival, self-preservation, and social instincts.
+This aspect of our brain is like the RAM of a computer.
 It holds processes that trigger automatic thinking and expedited value judgments.
 One of these is our fight, flight, or freeze reaction.
-This enables us to act or react without thinking about it.
-In life-threatening situations, this definitely comes in handy.
+It enables us to act or react without thinking about it.
+In life-threatening situations, this comes in handy.

 It’s also the place where our basic nurturing instinct lives.
-Many living things have specific programming around procreation and the protection and nurturing.
+Many living things have specific programming around procreation, protection, and nurturing.
 Some have the innate ability to migrate and navigate impressive distances annually.

 For example, we freeze when we come upon a bear while hiking.
-Instinctively, we know to run would cause the bear to charge.
-But if we come upon a fallen beehive, we know to run.
-The wrong reaction could mean serious injury.
+Instinctively, we know running would cause the bear to charge.
+But if we come upon a fallen beehive, we instinctively run.
+But, the incorrect reaction could mean serious injury.

-Taking control of the primitive mind is something man is interested in for a variety of reasons.
+Taking control of the primitive mind is something man is interested in for various reasons.
 We need the ability to acclimate to unfamiliar environments more quickly.
-Clinicians want to help people with trauma, which can trigger the fight, flight, or freeze response.
+Clinicians want to help people with trauma, triggering the fight, flight, or freeze response.

 Unfortunately, institutions like organized religion are way ahead.
-They have learned to use it to drive emotional responses and thus control thinking, values, and behaviors.
-Religion and politics are experts at taking control of the primitive mind and using it to control people.
+They have learned to use it to drive emotional responses and thus control thinking values and behaviors.
+Religion and politics are experts at manipulating the primitive mind and using it to control people.

 Environmental and Cultural Influences

 The lizard or reptilian brain is that part of the subconscious that regulates unconscious activities.
-This includes heart rate, breathing, and hundreds of glands.
-It also regulates to a great degree our specific personality and instinct components.
+It includes heart rate, breathing, and hundreds of glands.
+It also controls, to a great degree, our specific personality and instinct components.

 Our environment has a profound effect on this programming.
-This effect is most profound when we are young, and our brain is still developing.
+This effect is most profound when we are young and our brains are still developing.
 So, our dominant cultural narrative also programs our monkey brain.
-This is because we are born into environments with specific types of harmful elements.
+We are born into environments with specific types of harmful elements.

 Our parents guide and teach us what is harmful.
 They help program our cultural narrative.
 Trusted authority figures also engage in this programming.
-So, it’s our cultural narrative that provides the boundaries of our beliefs and values.
+So, our cultural folklore provides the boundaries of our beliefs and values.
 It tells us what is safe and what is potentially harmful.
-It tells us what is good and what is bad.
-This becomes our worldview or paradigm.
-It’s the lens through which we see the world.
-So, our paradigm is a set of programmed boundaries, values, and prejudices.
+It sets the limits for what is acceptable and what is not.
+This programming becomes our worldview or paradigm, which is the lens through which we see the world.
+Our paradigm is a set of programmed boundaries, values, and prejudices.

 When you travel to an unfamiliar environment, your cultural programming may not align.
-This causes several problems.
-For instance, if you grow up outside a big city where loud noises aren’t common, then likely have a hard time adjusting to the routine loud noises of a big city.
-Your fight-or-flight button would be pushed almost continually.
+It causes several problems.
+For instance, if you grow up outside a big city where loud noises aren’t familiar, you likely have difficulty adjusting to a big city’s routine of loud noises.
+In this situation, you would trigger your fight-flight or freeze button continually.
 Thus, leaving you in a state of distress when no danger is present.
-You’d have a hard time sleeping.
-This would carry over into your day, leaving you tired and stressed.
+You’d have a hard time sleeping causing fatigue.
+It would carry over into your day, leaving you tired and stressed.

 Conversely, if you grow up in a city environment and then try to live in the wilderness, you’d have a hard time.
 There are no city noises in the background.
-And you would fail likely to recognize the dangers in the natural environment.
-This is because they are often subtle and not a part of your cultural programming.
+And you would fail likely to recognize the dangers in the natural environment because they are often subtle and not a part of your cultural programming.

 Misuse of Our Monkey Brain

-As mentioned above our cultural narrative can be essential for practical survival knowledge.
+As mentioned above, our cultural narrative can be essential for practical survival knowledge.
 For example, our parents and elders taught us to identify various things vital to our safety.
 In the past, our ancient ancestors taught us that when all the birds stopped chirping, there might be a harmful predator present.
-Similarly, we learned to recognize the rattle of a harmful snake as a warning.
+Similarly, we learned to recognize a deadly snake’s rattle as a warning.
 Some things we fear are instinctual.
-We know when we lose our balance that we are about to fall and react to correct.
+When we lose our balance, we know that we are about to fall and react correctly.

-Unfortunately, religions use our monkey brain to insert programming that is less than healthy.
+Unfortunately, religions use our monkey brain to insert less than healthy programming.
 Organized religion treats people as assets.
 People are their cash flow.
 Religion, and in particular, Western organized religion.
-These are the Abrahamic religions of Semitic origin, including Judaism, Christianity, and Islam.
+These are the Abrahamic religions (1) of Semitic origin, including Judaism, Christianity, and Islam.

 Organized religion is the single most influential social institution.
 It is what gives people their bias and prejudice.
-However, not all religions are harmful.
-Only those that create boundaries and restrictions dictating values and thought.
+However, not all religions are harmful, only those creating boundaries and restrictions dictating values and thought.
 As a result, these are harmful because they adversely affect our ability to reason.
-Some religions have more boundaries than others.
-For example, Taoism and many forms of Paganism have the fewest constraints over freethinking.
+Some religions have more limitations than others.
+For example, Taoism and Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.

 How Group hypnosis Affects the Monkey Brain

 We need to learn to bypass the monkey brain to unlock the keys to intellectual and spiritual development.
-So, the elements of our cultural programming are more often than not the obstacles to spiritual exploration.
-This is because this programming is not based on necessary survival knowledge.
-Instead, it is often overrun with religious beliefs and prejudices.
+Our cultural programming is likely the obstacle to spiritual exploration because the basis of this programming is not survival.
+Instead, it contains religious beliefs and prejudices.

-Religions teach us to categorize people and determine if they are “safe” based on their beliefs.
-This includes our beliefs about the afterlife.
+Religions teach us to categorize people and determine if they are “safe” based on their beliefs, including our afterlife ideas.
 Besides, these “beliefs” teach us to value people by gender, ethnicity, and race.
 The mythology justifies discrimination and persecution.
 So, it is easy to see how all of this gets in the way of spiritual exploration.